CarlTankersley/cs257/webapp/readme.txt

 FEATURES CURRENTLY WORKING:
 - fully navigable website
-- cute dog pictures
+- a nice, auto-formatting video layout
-- click a button for random talk
+- click a button for random talk (in Create, not the Random button yet)
+- search for talks
+- ted icon

 FEATURES NOT YET WORKING:
-- search for talks
-- sort talks by reaction
+- sort talks
 - list related talks
 - playable videos
-- a whole neural net for generating ted talks